Paul-G-Bim/Web-Scrape-Quotes-To-Scrape-000/README.md

-Template for scraping a simple website page once.
+Example of scraping a static single webpage.

 The Golden Rules (Ethics)